 Human error can often cause as much damage as the underlying reason a patient has come into your office in the first place.
 This is why it is so important to pay attention to every detail that is presented during their visit.
 You can even utilize technology such as a recording device to document the interview.
 Note that the patient should always be aware of this and consent to any recording process prior to the consultation.
 By paying attention to detail and keeping your focus, you can bypass serious problems and avoid the top medical mistakes that a physician can make.
 A great way to show that you are not only listening but also writing down the correct information is to read everything back to the subject.
 Ask if it is correct, and pursue additional questions to clarify any confusing dialogue.

 Most experienced physicians will tell you that the first thing they do when new patients come into their office is to build a rapport.
 This allows the patient, who is most probably already nervous, to relax.
 It ensures them that you truly care about their problem.
 This can be accomplished through a few simple questions such as asking about their favorite hobby, their favorite type of movies or foods they enjoy.
 Show them that you are truly here for them and not just trying to go through the motions.
 Doing this will also help them speak with you in more detail about their visit because they will become more comfortable sharing personal information.
+Don’t be afraid to ask for reviews to showcase that you have good relationships.
+That will also help new patients feel more comfortable with you faster than otherwise.

 Educate Rather Than Lecture